Sample sermon

 FAQ

-Upload a sermon — audio, video, or transcript.
-Ezra transcribes it, pulls out key points, topics, and scripture references, then makes the whole sermon searchable, chat-ready, and reusable as ministry content.
+Paste a YouTube link or upload a transcript.
+Ezra extracts key points, topics, and scripture references, then makes the whole sermon searchable, chat-ready, and reusable as ministry content.
 One pipeline, one source of truth.

 Everything Ezra returns — search results, chat answers, devotionals, quizzes — is grounded in your own transcripts, with the source sermon cited.
 Ezra never fills gaps from a generic AI corpus.